cohure/CHR2022-website/README.md

 # CHR 2022

-Website for the 2022 edition of the Computational Humanities Research conference.
+Website for the previous (2022) edition of the Computational Humanities Research conference.
 The website is built on top of the [Hugo](https://gohugo.io/) static site generator.
 Below are some pointers to get you started with the website.